BeanZip/Discord-Bot-Dusk/README.md

-# Welcome to DuskBot
+# Welcome to Dusk-Bot

-# Summary
+## Summary

-In Short all it does it checks for current Time and/or Date in different TimeZones
+This is a discord bot coded in C# using [Discord.Net](https://docs.discordnet.dev/index.html).
+All it does is tracks the time for you and other miscellaneous stuff.

-If your interesting in helping submit a PR
+If you're interested in helping, please submit a PR.

-# Commands:
+## Commands

-## /current-time {timezone}
+### /current-time {timezone}

-Checks for Time in TimeZone
+Displays the current time in the specified timezone.

+- Example: `/current-time UTC`

-## /current-day {timezone}
+### /current-day {timezone}

-Checks for Day in TimeZone
+Shows the current day of the week in the specified timezone.

+- Example: `/current-day PST`

-## /make-sandwich
+### /make-sandwich

-The bot feel's nice enough to make you a sandwich but won't ask you for what type of sandwich.
+The bot makes you a randomly selected sandwich.
+No options for customization available yet.

+### /set-timer {milliseconds}

+Sets a timer for the specified number of milliseconds and notifies you when it completes.

+- Example: `/set-timer 60000` (for 1 minute)

+### /set-reminder {date} {message}

+Sets a reminder for a specific date and time with a custom message.

+- Example: `/set-reminder 2023-12-25T12:00:00 Open Christmas presents!`

+### /Boom

+Generates a random explosion effect.
+Use with caution!

+## Other Features are WIP

+More commands and functionalities are currently being developed.